thesuszsingh/Health-Tracker/README.md

-<h1> Health Challenge Tracker</h1>
+<h1> Health Tracker</h1>

 <h2>Overview</h2>
 <p>
-Health Challenge Tracker is a single-page application (SPA) developed using Angular 14+.
+Health Tracker is a single-page application (SPA) developed using Angular 14+.
 This application allows users to track their workouts, manage workout data, and visualize workout progress through various features.
 It is designed to help users maintain their fitness goals and monitor their activities efficiently.</p>

 <h2>Features</h2>